Dean Delt-Air 250

 The Dean Delt-Air 250 was an American twin-seat amateur-built, delta wing light aircraft.
 Designed and built by Herbert Dean of Flint, Michigan, the aircraft was destroyed on its first flight and Dean was killed.

 Design and development

 The Delt-Air was a single-engined all-metal light aircraft powered by a 180 hp Lycoming O-360 engine mounted at the rear driving a pusher propeller.
 It had a tricycle landing gear and rear-hinged canopy for access to the tandem cockpit.
-Registered N6379T it was destroyed during its first fatal flight on 8 November 1961.
+Registered N6379T it was destroyed during its first flight on 8 November 1961 and the designer killed.